AdobeDocs/commerce-admin.en/help/merchandising-promotions/reward-points-price-rules.md

 Reward points can be awarded to customers according to a [cart price rule](price-rules-cart.md).
 The award of points can be the only action of the price rule, or can be used with a discount.

+>[!NOTE]
+>
+>[Reward Exchange Rates](../merchandising-promotions/reward-exchange-rates.md) must be configured to be able to redeem reward points during the checkout.

 ## Add reward points to a price rule

 1. On the _Admin_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL Promotions]_ > **[!UICONTROL Cart Price Rules]**.